 A page won’t load as fast because the images weren’t compressed.
 If the image file is too big, it’ll take more time to load.
 Luckily, Shopify has a plugin called Image Optimizer + Compression.

-Doing all of these things for your Shopify store is a lot more work to do but it’s required to boost your eCommerce SEO especially when your site is majority images.
+Doing all of these things for your Shopify store is a lot more work to do but it’s required to boost your eCommerce SEO especially when your site is the majority of images.

 Have any issues on your Shopify site?
 Don’t leave them there and get them fixed now!